 From the beginning of the official practices, each team must appoint one person for fire safety.
 This person must be equipped with a reliable extinguisher for fuel fires and is strictly obliged to be present at all refuelling (petrol) operations.
-All personnel who are involved in the refuelling operations, including the person responsible for the fire extinguisher, must wear an overall made of fire retardant materials, hands and feet must be protected with gloves and protective footwear, safety goggles/mask and balaclava of fire-retardant quality or a helmet for eye protection.
+All personnel who are involved in the refuelling operations, including the person responsible for the fire extinguisher, must wear an overall made of fire-retardant materials, hands and feet must be protected with gloves and protective footwear, safety goggles/mask and balaclava of fire-retardant quality or a helmet for eye protection.

-This procedure is applicable during the practices and the race.
+This procedure is applicable during the practices and the race and is precisely defined in art 2.3.15.